icse18-FAST/FAST/README.md

 Directory Structure
 ---------------
-This is the root direcotry of the repository.
+This is the root directory of the repository.
 The directory is structured as follows:

     FAST
      |